Advice on Keeping What is Yours from a Divorce Attorney in Belleville, Illinois

 People filing for divorce in Illinois follow an equitable division of property law, which considers all factors of a divorce before dividing marital property.

 Some couples who file for divorce in Illinois are able to divide their marital property themselves through mediation.
 There are other couples, however, who need legal assistance when negotiating the terms of their property division.
 It is often a mistake to try to divide property without legal advice as the consequences may be irreversible thirty days after the Judgment is entered.
 For instance, failure to divide a pension or investment correctly may result in one spouse receiving the whole benefit, not just one-half the marital share.
 Distributing all of the property and assets that a couple has acquired throughout their years of marriage may be difficult and is often overwhelming to those who are unfamiliar with divorce proceedings.
-People who have a full understanding of how the property division process works may be able to simplify the process and ensure that they receive everything they are entitled to in the divorce settlement.
+Experts in family law in Belleville, IL have a full understanding of how the property division process works; they may be able to simplify the process and ensure that the couple can receive everything they are entitled to in the divorce settlement.

 What is equitable division of property?